-Gender Ratios
+8.3 Gender Ratios

-PRH staff sort and select broodstock from the trap to meet their egg take goals and male-tofemale spawner ratio which is generally 1:2.
-Additional broodstock was collected from the OLAFT and ABC.
-The 2015 broodstock was comprised 67.0% females, resulting in an overall male to female ratio of 0.44:1.00 which is lower than the historic mean ratio of 0.53:1.00 (Table 11).
-This lower ratio of males to females resulted from the 235 matings of 1-male x 4-females during the real-time otolith read/alternative mating strategy study.
+PRH staff sort and select broodstock from the trap to meet their egg-take goals and male-to-female spawner ratio which is generally 1:2.
+Additional broodstock were collected from the OLAFT and ABC.
+The 2016 broodstock population was comprised of 68.9% females, resulting in an overall male to female ratio of 0.45:1.00 which is lower than the historic mean ratio of 0.53:1.00 (Table 10).
+This lower ratio of males to females resulted from the 138 matings of 1-male x 4-females during the real-time otolith read/alternative mating strategy study.

-Table 11Numbers of male and female hatchery fall Chinook salmon broodstock at Priest Rapids Hatchery, Return Years 2001 - 2015.
+Table 10 Number of male and female hatchery fall Chinook salmon broodstock at Priest Rapids Hatchery, Return Years 2001-2016.
 Ratios of males to females are also provided.